 - 1. Identify the characteristics of technology. - 2.
-Identify the inputs, processes, outputs, and feedback of technological systems. - 3.
-Recognize the role of technology in developing and assessing products and systems that solve problems. - 4.
-Identify the historical, social, cultural, economic, political, and environmental causes of technological development and change. - 5.
-Identify the historical, social, cultural, economic, political, and environmental effects of technological development and change. - 6.
-Identify emerging technologies (e.g., robotics, automation, nanotechnology) and their impacts on society.
+Analyze a technological system in terms of inputs, processes, outputs, and feedback. - 3.
+Assess the role of technology in developing products and systems that solve problems. - 4.
+Evaluate the historical, social, ethical, cultural, economic, political, and environmental causes and effects of technological development and change. - 5.
+Identify and assess new, emerging, and developing technologies and their impacts on society. - 6.
+Identify biotechnology applications and advances in the areas of agriculture, pharmaceuticals, food and beverages, medicine, energy, environment, and genetic engineering.

-2 Knowledge of principles of drafting and design
+2 Knowledge of principles of drafting

-- 1. Identify the use of drafting instruments, equipment, and materials. - 2.
-Identify various areas of drafting. - 3.
-Apply dimensioning, measurement, and graphing (e.g., Cartesian coordinates) skills. - 4.
-Identify the technical skills needed for drawings (e.g., orthographic, pictorial, auxiliary view, layering, engineering, architectural). - 5.
-Identify skills necessary for designing and building prototypes and virtual models. - 6.
-Identify tools in using computer hardware for computer-aided drafting (CAD). - 7.
-Identify appropriate design and problem-solving principles and procedures in drafting and design.
+- 1. Select appropriate drafting instruments, equipment, and materials for a given purpose. - 2.
+Differentiate between various disciplines of drafting (e.g., architectural, electrical, mechanical). - 3.
+Apply fundamental principles of drafting (e.g., line conventions, lettering, dimensioning, scale, measurement, graphing). - 4.
+Analyze the types of drawings used in drafting (e.g., orthographic, pictorial, auxiliary view). - 5.
+Select appropriate 3D modeling processes for a given purpose. - 6.
+Identify components of hardware and software for CAD.

-3 Knowledge of principles of engineering design
+3 Knowledge of principles of engineering